London Pubs Group

 E2 7DP

-This pub is not only a grade II listed building, it is also on the Campaign for Real Ale’s (CAMRA) Local Inventory as having an interior of Local Historic Interest, and the description is as follows: "Has an early 19th century classical style façade to probably an 18th century three-storey building.
+This pub is not only a grade II listed building, it is also on the Campaign for Real Ale’s (CAMRA) Local Inventory with an interior of local historic interest, and the description is as follows: "Has an early 19th century classical style façade to probably an 18th century three-storey building.
 It is pleasing to see that the ground floor exterior of green tiles in recent years has been re-exposed having been painted over in gastro grey-blue paint in modern times.
 The three front doors indicate it was divided by partitions into three (or four?) rooms in the past.
 The pub's entry on the inventory is for its splendid mahogany bar back which may date back to early Victorian times making it one of the oldest in the country?

 There is a lovely two-bay curved section on the left with a small enamel makers label ‘Mudd 1 King St. Hackney Rd.’ situated above a clock – presumably the fitter of the whole bar back.
 It has a plain mirrored backing and wooden shelving.
 Unusually, there is a tiled fireplace under the clock with a floral fringe around the hearth, possibly dating from the 1920s.